Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Compatibility: Unfortunately, the Enphase battery is only compatible with Enphase microinverter solar systems and other Enphase IQ Battery 5P’s.
 Powerwall on the other hand is compatible with any type of solar system, even if there are multiple inverters.

-Scalability: One of the advantages of an Enphase battery is how stacking 5 kWh batteries together can help you zero in on more specific energy storage needs.
+Scalability: One of the advantages of an Enphase battery is how stacking 5 kWh batteries together can help you zero-in on more specific energy storage needs.
 For example, you might need 15 kWh for your home based on your consumption patterns.
 You can meet that need with three Enphase batteries, whereas with a Powerwall, you would need to stack two of them together for too much storage of 27 kWh.

 Monitoring and Management: Both batteries have similar monitoring and management systems.
 Which one you prefer really depends on personal user preferences.
 However, it should be noted that the Tesla App can only be accessed on an Apple or Android device, there is no browser support.